 In consideration of the rights granted to Fosun Pharma under the Fosun Agreement, Fosun Pharma subscribed for \$50 million of our ordinary shares under a separate investment agreement.
-In addition, under the Fosun Agreement, Fosun Pharma made an upfront payment of \$1 million and agreed to potential payments of up to \$14 million upon the achievement of specified development and regulatory milestones and up to \$70 million upon the achievement of specified sales milestones.
-Fosun Pharma further agreed to pay us a royalty rate that is between 30 and 39 percent of its profits on net sales of a vaccine product, if approved, for a period of 15 years from launch of that vaccine in the Fosun Territory.
+In addition, under the Fosun Agreement, Fosun Pharma made an upfront payment of \$1 million and agreed to potential payments of up to \$14 million upon the achievement of specified development and regulatory milestones and up to \$70 million upon the achievement of specified to pay us a royalty rate that is between 30 and 39 percent of its profits on net sales of a vaccine product, if approved, for a period of 15 years from launch of that vaccine in the Fosun Territory.